PrzemyslawSwiderski/PrzemyslawSwiderski.github.io/_posts/2020-04-15-Using-Kotlin-DSL-in-Gradle-builds.md

 ### Release Plugin

 In case of need to create new release of an app, there is a helpful [plugin](https://github.com/researchgate/gradle-release).
 It can automatically create tag and commits in Git repository and update version in `gradle.properties`.
-Additional behavoir can be applied during release.
+Additional behavior can be applied during release.
 Plugin creates two tasks: `afterReleaseBuild` and `beforeReleaseBuild`.
 These tasks can be attached by `dependsOn()` function to any other tasks, for example to publish Java lib to Maven repository or upload docker image to ECR docker registry.
 Some other less complex action can also be added, like updating version in project's `README.md` file.
 It can be achieved by the following code in `build.gradle.kts`:

 ```kotlin